numfocus/DISC-committee/meeting_minutes.md

 Reshama: Gender, race, sexual identity, whether we want to try for all at once or start with one and expand it to other groups, etc.

 * How to collaborate?
-..* Shared google docs (hosted @ NF)
+  - Shared google docs (hosted @ NF)
-..* Slack for conversation and ideas (NF can host it)
+  - Slack for conversation and ideas (NF can host it)

 * What are next steps?
-..* Gina will add members to Slack
+  [x] Gina will add members to Slack
-..* Gina will create Google Doc with roadmap, Google Doc for PyData survey + experiments ..* Gina will create Google Doc for list of existing research, resources ..* Establish near-term task list, ask everyone to self-sign up on what they want to contribute to
+  [] Gina will create Google Doc with roadmap, Google Doc for PyData survey + experiments [] Gina will create Google Doc for list of existing research, resources [] Establish near-term task list, ask everyone to self-sign up on what they want to contribute to

 **Proposed Roadmap, Year 1:**
 * April-June
-..1 Compile and collate relevant research and existing data on diversity in open source and scientific computing communities ..* Include assessment of current/past NF initiatives ...* Post to GitHub?
+  1 Compile and collate relevant research and existing data on diversity in open source and scientific computing communities
+    Include assessment of current/past NF initiatives
+    -Post to GitHub?
-..2 Summarize barriers to collection of accurate data (Gina will give a talk on this subject at PyData Seattle)
+  2 Summarize barriers to collection of accurate data (Gina will give a talk on this subject at PyData Seattle)
 * July-September
-..1 Analyze research + data to identify barriers to full participation, gaps in research ..2 Formulate strategy to tackle barriers to collection of accurate data
+  1 Analyze research + data to identify barriers to full participation, gaps in research 2 Formulate strategy to tackle barriers to collection of accurate data
 * October-December
-..1 Conduct research to fill any major gaps in understanding participation, barriers to participation ..2 Develop initial list of best practices (proven and/or untested) ..3 Devise rollout method for testing best practices ...* Ensure we are communicating with conferences available for that.
+  1 Conduct research to fill any major gaps in understanding participation, barriers to participation 2 Develop initial list of best practices (proven and/or untested) 3 Devise rollout method for testing best practices
+    Ensure we are communicating with conferences available for that.
 * January-March
-..1 Conduct best practices test(s)
+  1 Conduct best practices test(s)
-...* Collect & analyze results
+    -Collect & analyze results
-..2 Revise best practices list as-needed
+  2 Revise best practices list as-needed
-..3 Publish summary of research and findings
+  3 Publish summary of research and findings